gertjana/gertjanassies.dev/content/221102_eks_fine_grained_access.md

 ---
-title: How to Use AWS Services from EKS with Fine-grained Access Control
+title: How to use AWS services from EKS with fine-grained access control
 author: Gertjan Assies
 date: "2022-11-02"
 category: code